robotpy/robotpy-wpilib/docs/guide/running.rst

     Linux/OSX: python3 robot.py deploy --nc

+You can watch your robot code's output (and see any problems) by using the netconsole program (you can either use NI's tool, or `pynetconsole <https://github.com/robotpy/pynetconsole>`_.
 You can use netconsole and the normal FRC tools to interact with the running robot code.

 On the robot (manual)
 ---------------------